 1. Does it affect your job or income?
 Has this activity you like to do cause you to lose jobs or promotions?
 Does it get you in trouble at work?
 Has it negatively impacted your career?
 Then this might be a problem.

 2. Has the activity you are doing interfered with your relationship with family and friends?
-Once you start loosing friends this is a problem.
+Once you start losing friends this is a problem.
 Especially if you find you are making new friends who agree with you that you’re drinking or drugging is no problem and then they ask you to pay for their drug use.
 See an issue here?
-If both your ex’s though your fun activity was a problem that should give you a clue.
+If both your ex’s thought your fun activity was a problem that should give you a clue.
 And if your family starts avoiding you and doesn’t want you around anymore you may have a problem.

 3. If what you have been doing is starting to bother you.
 If you feel sad all the time or experience guilt when you do that activity, then it just might be a problem.
 Professionals call his subjective distress.
 If is easy to see when it involves depression, anxiety, and loneliness.

 One way to understand this is that if multiple people suggest to you that you have a problem, weight loss in this example, then maybe you should check it out and see what they are talking about.
 At that point, you are ready for the second step in the process of change.